 Local Ads Offline

 Print advertising is also not dead, either.
-Manageable ways to spread your name are without promoting vast quantities of waste (link how to reduce retail waste blog), handing out postcards and business cards, and putting up flyers in coffee shops and bakeries.
+Manageable ways to spread your name are without promoting vast quantities of waste (link how to reduce retail waste blog), handing out postcards and business cards, and putting up sales flyers in coffee shops and bakeries.
 It will also add to your reputation in the group.

 Planning to host a group function if you have more on your budget.
 And then, to network and demonstrate how you can be of service, use the chance.
 Make the value your company offers known when putting friends and families together.

 You may also try collaborating with another local business to rent a room for a pop-up store, in addition to hosting events.
-This is a perfect way to connect with other business owners and get to know your clients in a person simultaneously, enabling them to get a more realistic understanding of your business.
+This is a perfect way to connect with other business owners and get to know your clients in person simultaneously, enabling them to get a more realistic understanding of your business.

 Via more conventional marketing outlets than social media, even companies that ship goods worldwide will benefit from remaining locally oriented.